kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 Modular pipelines are shareable between Kedro codebases via [micro-packaging](04_micro_packaging.md), but you need to follow a couple of rules to ensure portability:

 * Modular pipelines should **not** depend on the main Python package as this would break portability to another project.
-* Catalog references are not packaged when sharing/consuming modular pipelines.
+* Catalog references are not packaged when sharing/consuming modular pipelines i.e. the `catalog.yml` file is not packaged.
 * Kedro will only look for top-level configuration in `conf/`; placing a configuration folder within the pipeline folder will have no effect.
 * It is recommended that you document the configuration required (parameters and catalog) in the local `README.md` file for any downstream consumers.